 Helotes in Bexar County, Texas — The American South (West South Central)

 Location.
-29° 34.669′ N, 98° 41.435′ W. Marker is in Helotes, Texas, in Bexar County.
-Marker is at the intersection of Old Bandera Road and Floore Road, on the right when traveling north on Old Bandera Road.
-The marker is located directly in front of the Floore Country Store.
+29° 34.65′ N, 98° 41.42′ W. Marker is in Helotes, Texas, in Bexar County.
+Marker is on Old Bandera Road south of Floore Drive, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 14492 Old Bandera Rd, Helotes TX 78023, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 23, 2020.
-It was originally submitted on December 22, 2020, by James Hulse of Medina, Texas.
-This page has been viewed 39 times since then and 10 times this year.
-Photos: 1, 2, 3. submitted on December 22, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on September 7, 2011, by Richard Denney of Austin, Texas.
+This page has been viewed 1,727 times since then and 5 times this year.
+Photos: 1, 2, 3, 4. submitted on September 7, 2011, by Richard Denney of Austin, Texas. • Bernard Fisher was the editor who published this page.